righettod/injection-cheat-sheets/README.md

 # Roadmap

 * Add code samples for all specific injection
-* Add NoSQL / LDAP case
+* Add JPA / LDAP case

 *Code of samples are implemented using Maven test cases.*